scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

 ``fresnel`` [#]_ is a GPU-accelerated ray tracer designed for particle simulations, with customizable material types and scene lighting, as well as support for a set of common anisotropic shapes.
 Its feature set is especially well suited for publication-quality graphics.
-Its use of ray tracing also means that an image's rendering time scales with the image size, instead of the number of particles -- a desirable feature for extremely large simulations.
+Its use of ray tracing also means that an image's rendering time scales most strongly with the image size, instead of the number of particles -- a desirable feature for extremely large simulations.
 An example of how to integrate ``fresnel`` is shown below and rendered in figure :ref:`fig:fresneltetrahedra`.

 .. [#] https://github.com/glotzerlab/fresnel